spmeesseman/vscode-taskexplorer/README.md

 * Workspace (.vscode/tasks.json)
 * NPM (**/package.json)

 All other tasks are internaly provided.
 Workspace tasks are detected by VSCode in all cases.
 However, NPM tasks are detected only if the setting `'Npm -> Auto Detect'` is turned on in VSCode Settings.
-By default this is turned on.
-If NPM tasks are not displaying, please check this setting.
+By default this is turned on, but if NPM tasks are not displaying, please check this setting, also check the setting that turns npm package management off in favor of Yarn `'Npm -> Package manager'`.
+A future release will contain internally provided NPM and Yarn tasks.

 Detection of all internally provided task types can be turned on/off in Settings - `'Task Explorer -> Enable [Tasktype]'`.